 The degree of convertibility needs to be somewhat restricted so that the Central Bank has some capacity to conduct an independent monetary policy through the flexibility of the exchange rate.
-Otherwise, everybody would use the foreign currency for most domestic transactions, particularly those involving long-term contracts.
-The typical restriction to convertibility involves prohibiting financial institutions from accepting foreign currency deposits from residents and prohibiting them from lending domestically in the foreign currency.
-As this limitation to convertibility may generate the flight of domestic savings in highly inflationary economies, some additional restrictions to transfer funds abroad normally accompany that prohibition.
+Otherwise everybody would use the foreign currency for most domestic transactions, particularly those involving long term contracts.
+The typical restriction to convertibility that is commonly imposed involves prohibiting financial institutions from accepting foreign currency deposits from residents and prohibiting them from lending domestically in the foreign currency.
+As this limitation to convertibility may generate the flight of domestic savings in economies that have long been exposed to periods of inflation, it is normally accompanied by some additional restrictions to transfer funds abroad.

 These restrictions may impose significant distortions on the economy, particularly if residents interpret them as the government leaving the door open for the imposition of a future capital levy through sudden devaluation and inflation.
-These distortions will generate high long-term interest rates or, simply, the inexistence of long-term savings and financing.
+These distortions will be reflected in high long term interest rates or simply the inexistence of long term savings and financing.
 That is why some emerging economies may prefer, at least for a while, to sacrifice exchange rate flexibility but to grant full convertibility to their domestic currency by managing it through a currency board.
-This was the case of most economies in the world between 1870 and 1930, at the time of the Gold Standard, as well as Malaysia and Singapore immediately after independence, Argentina from 1991 until the end of 2001, and Hong Kong from 1983 to the present.
+This was the case of most economies in the world between 1870 and 1930, at the time of the Gold Standard, as well as Malaysia and Singapore immediately after independence, Argentina from1991 until the end of 2001, and Hong Kong from 1983 to the present.

 In sacrificing exchange rate flexibility in favor of full convertibility, the challenge is to minimize the risks of ending up in a catastrophe of the sort suffered by countries participating in the Gold Standard in the thirties and Argentina in 2002.
 The emerging economies that choose full convertibility should exit the fixed exchange rate as soon as a persistent inflow of foreign capital calls for an appreciation of the domestic currency.
-Such a persistent inflow is an indicator that the economy is ready to combine full convertibility of the currency with free floating of the exchange rate.
+That should be taken as an indicator that the economy is ready to combine full convertibility of the currency with free floating of the exchange rate.
 This is what Singapore did in the early nineteen seventies.

-Emerging economies that have had a history of inflation but consider it too risky to sacrifice exchange rate flexibility, particularly those that are prone to suffer severe external shocks, will probably try other institutional tools rather than full convertibility, in order to lower long-term interest rates and encourage medium and long-term savings and financing.
+Emerging economies that have had a history of inflation but consider it too risky to sacrifice exchange rate flexibility, particularly those that are prone to suffer severe external shocks, will probably try other institutional tools rather than full convertibility, in order to lower long term interest rates and encourage medium and long term savings and financing.
 Chile, and to some extent Brazil and Mexico, have successfully used financial indexation as an alternative to full convertibility.
-However, whatever the mechanism used to remove the distortions created by lack of full convertibility, crises will be unavoidable if there is not enough fiscal discipline in emerging economies that have a long history of inflation.
+But whatever the mechanism used to remove the distortions created by lack of full convertibility, crises will be unavoidable if there is not enough fiscal discipline in emerging economies which have a long history of inflation